 ♦ Honnold/Mudd has lockers where you can store your stuff.
 Keys can be checked out for up to 24 hours.

 ♦ The Library has fun reading.
 The Braxton Collection offers contemporary fiction and non-fiction.
 Not available in the Library's collections?
-Through LINK+ you have access to fun reading from libraries across California.
+Through Resource Sharing you have access to fun reading from libraries across the United States.

 ♦ Honnold/Mudd has a presentation practice space you can reserve to practice for your class, meeting, or conference presentation.